datavzrd/datavzrd.github.io/src/docs/configuration.rst

 render-plot
 ===========

 ``render-plot`` contains individual configurations for generating a single plot from the given CSV/TSV file.
+To use links between datasets within a plot view add ``href`` to the specs encoding (see example below) together with the name of the link defined in :ref:`links` as the field.

 .. list-table::
    :header-rows: 1